-Here at the Belief Systems Lab we study ideologies and worldviews from several angles.
+Here at the Belief Systems Lab we study belief systems from several angles.
 A full list of lab publications is on the publications page.

 - Worldview Conflict

 - Morality and Moralization

 Contrary to some scholars’ expectations (Bell, 1960), the end of ideology has yet to arrive.
 Conflicts over political, religious, and moral disagreements are a defining characteristic of our time.
 In the Netherlands, Europe, and the United States, these conflicts arise over political and religious issues, such as the role of government in healthcare, gun control, immigration, and abortion.
 Our research tries to understand the root causes of these ideological conflicts by studying how political, religious, and moral beliefs structure people’s attitudes and behaviors and provide people with a sense of meaning.

 The lab’s newest line of work is trying to push the idea that we can understand belief systems as systems.
 From this perspective, rather than modeling belief systems like latent variables, we should be modeling belief systems as networks of interconnected attitudes and values.
 This can help us understand the structure of belief systems, how they connect with personality, perceived threats, and prejudice, and connect work on belief systems with other types of dynamic systems.
 The first results are currently being written up and so watch this space for more news about this exciting line of work.